Calling Young Inventors – Curiosity Club comes to Longhill.

 The aim of the project is for young people to work together, exploring the issues they care about in their communities.
 Through fun workshops, they will have the opportunity to become inventors, exploring creativity and technology to find solutions to these issues.
 Issues might be linked to either the environment, inequality, poverty or sustainability.

-The project is for young people aged 13-18 who are living in East Brighton and workshops will be offered in the East Brighton Communities.
+The project is for young people aged 11-18 who are living in East Brighton and workshops are now being offered in Longhill High School in September 2020.

 Who knows what issues will be explored or what solutions will be tried?
 There are no preconceived ideas as young people will lead on how the sessions develop.